groca-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### The Exploit
 If we install the AWS CLI into our container at runtime and run some commands we'll see if our Pod has been assigned an IRSA role and they succeed.
 There is an **example-curls-bucket-public.sh** file in /root - have a look at that with a **cat example-curls-bucket-public.sh** then run it with **./example-curls-bucket-public.sh**

-THe install of the AWS CLI succeeds but the S3 changes fail as we don't have that access.
+The install of the AWS CLI succeeds but the S3 changes fail as we don't have that access.
 We have an updated manifest for the security-playground Deployment that will use this **irsa** ServiceAccount instead of the **default** one we have been using.
 Apply that by running **kubectl apply -f security-playground-irsa.yaml** to apply that change.
 Now re-run **./example-curls-bucket-public.sh** and this time they will work!

 If you look at this bucket in the S3 console you'll see that it (and all of its contents) is now public (and can be downloaded/exfiltrated by the attacker right from the S3 public APIs)!
 ![](instruction-images/bucketpublic.png)